rwjblue/pivot.js/README.md

 For example,

-If you were to filter the spec csv by last_name='Jackson' and set summarizable to 'count' it would give you a count of 3 when you called `pivot.results()[''].last_name_count`.
+If you were to filter the spec csv by last_name='Jackson' and set summarizable to 'count' it would give you a count of 3 when you called `pivot.results()[0].last_name_count`.
 The reason for the empty string is because no label fields were set.
-Each label will have its own object in results that corresponds to the summarized values.
+Each combination of labels has its own object in results(an array of objects) that corresponds to the summarized values.

 # Integrating with jQuery